-The fact that you can only use two platforms is a potential drawback for companies who want to deliver an omni-channel chatbot experience to their customers.
+The fact that you can only use two channels is a potential drawback for companies who want to deliver an omnichannel chatbot experience to their customers.

 HubSpot does great on integrations.
 They have a livechat integration, which is the most important integration any chatbot software needs.
 Moreover, they have integrations for Zapier, Integromat and Webhooks.